dchao34/bbrcit_kde/test/README.md

 + `test_kde13`: Basic use of adaptive kernels.
 + `test_kde14`: Same as `test_kde10`, but for 1D kernels.
 + `test_kde16`: Full example 2d kde with cross validation and adaptive densities.
++ `test_kde17`: Full example 2d kde with cross validation and adaptive densities, but with weighted points.
 + `test_point2d`:
 + `test_kernels`:
 + `test_kde_cppthread`: